shariqriazz/QuickScribe/instructions/common/language-rules.md

 		- "That sounds good.
 I will shut it off."→"That sounds good, I will shut it off."
 		- Place comma before conjunction when joining independent clauses (both with subject + predicate)
 		- Omit comma when coordinating non-clausal elements or when clauses share subject
-		- Never use conjunction after semicolon or colon (redundant)
+		- Prohibit coordinating conjunction (and/but/or/nor/yet/so/for) after semicolon or colon
+			- Remove semicolon, use coordination: "; so"→"so"
+			- Convert to separate sentences: "; and"→". "
+		- Convert causal conjunctive adverbs to subordination by reversing clause order
+			- "; therefore/thus/consequently/hence"→"because"
 		- Disambiguate:
 			- "for" as conjunction (meaning "because"): comma before; "for" as preposition: no comma
 			- "so" as conjunction (result): comma before; "so" as discourse marker (therefore): see Polish section